Jeandidi/simpleClockJS/README.md

 # simpleClockJS

-This is a simple clock i built with HTML, CSS and JS (12h format) my first ever project on github. it is responsive.
+This is a simple 12 hour format clock i built with HTML, CSS and JavaScript.
+My first ever project on github.